tum-ei-rcs/StratoX/README.md

 <a name="usage"/>

 ## Usage
-:warning: operating this glider system may be suject to regulations in your country, and require permissions from the authorities.
+:warning: Operating this glider system may be suject to regulations in your country, and require permissions from the authorities.
 Please obtain clearances (and possibly insurance) before launching this system in public airspace.

 This section describes how this software is used with a model airplane, which is an delta-wing glider,